regundoo/CarND-Behavioral-Cloning-P3/README.md

 # Conclusion

 There are several different ways to perform better results from training:
 * create better input data.
-Creating data without the keyboard creats much smoother data.
+Creating data without the keyboard creates much smoother data.
 This will lead to better in put values
 * use data from the second track.
 Additional data can be used to create even more data from the second track.
-Since the lighting is changing in this scene, image preprocessing becomes very important.
-A random shadwo can be added to the images to prevent the model to get scared of such lighting changes.
+Since the lighting is changing in this scene, image pre-processing becomes very important.
+A random shadow can be added to the images to prevent the model to get scared of such lighting changes.
 * Speed and throttle can be implemented into the trained model.
 This will lead to a faster and smoother driving speed.